iot-device-hub/iot-device-hub.github.io/README.md

 3. There is no publically agreed way (format) to gather IoT Device information to ease searching Google is a good start when you start to look for your IoT Devices.
 However, results are mostly Ads or a few centralized sensor market that don't really help.
 IoT products information is uploaded to the internet in different format, which makes searching difficult.

-Uterlizing GitHub public Repository and GitHub Page.
-We are creating a place where all the IoT device suppliers can contribute their IoT device information to the whole world without any cost.
+Utilizing GitHub public Repository and GitHub Page, we are creating a place where all the IoT device suppliers can contribute their IoT device information to the whole world without any cost.
 End consumers or enterprises can use the GitHub Page site to search our data repository to find the devices effectively.